-1. Sanctions will be assigned as follows:

-- Sexual Assault Penetration or Sexual Assault Contact that is aggravated as defined in the SVSH Policy will result in a minimum sanction of suspension for two years. - b.
-Sexual Assault Penetration, Domestic or Dating Violence, or Stalking will result in a minimum sanction of suspension for two years unless there are exceptional circumstances. - Sexual Assault Contact will result in a minimum sanction of suspension for one year, unless there are exceptional circumstances. - d.
-Sexual Harassment and Other Prohibited Behavior, as defined by the SVSH Policy, will not result in any minimum sanction but shall be sanctioned in accordance with the factors identified in Section E above. - Assigned sanctions for each case will be documented and reported to the University of California Office of the President on a regular basis.
+- 1. Sanctions will be assigned as follows: - a.
+Sexual Assault Penetration or Sexual Assault Contact that is aggravated as defined in the SVSH Policy will result in a minimum sanction of suspension for two calendar years. - b.
+Sexual Assault Penetration, Domestic or Dating Violence, or Stalking will result in a minimum sanction of suspension for two calendar years unless there are exceptional circumstances. - c.
+Sexual Assault Contact will result in a minimum sanction of suspension for one calendar year, unless there are exceptional circumstances. - d.
+Sexual Harassment and Other Prohibited Behavior, as defined by the SVSH Policy, will not result in any minimum sanction but will be sanctioned in accordance with the factors identified in Section D above. - Assigned sanctions for each case will be documented and reported to the Systemwide Title IX Director on a regular basis.
 The report is to ensure a reasonable level of consistency from campus to campus.

 IV.
-COMPLIANCE / RESPONSIBILITIES
+COMPLIANCE/RESPONSIBILITIES

-Chancellors shall adopt campus implementing regulations consistent with these Policies.
-The University shall publish these Policies and make them widely available, and Chancellors shall do the same with respect to the implementing regulations for their campuses.
+Chancellors will adopt campus implementing regulations consistent with these Policies.
+The University will publish these Policies and make them widely available, and Chancellors will do the same with respect to the implementing regulations for their campuses.
 This requirement may be satisfied through the online publication of these Policies and their respective campus implementing regulations.
 (See also Section 13.20 of these Policies.)